 Your doctor may prescribe over-the-counter pain medications (acetaminophen, NSAIDs, or naproxen) for relief.
 If you experience muscle spasms, you may also receive prescriptions for muscle relaxers.
 In more severe cases where OTC medication doesn’t bring relief, corticosteroid injections may also be recommended.
 These injections help to reduce any swelling to give room for the affected discs.

 If conservative treatments are ineffective, patients may be candidates for surgical procedures that remove the bony spurs and buildup of bone in the spinal canal, after which a spinal fusion may be performed.

-The main cause of spondylosis is the aging process, as the most important indication of the condition is decomposition and dehydrating of the discs between vertebrae that occurs over time.
-Many patients with spondylosis do not experience any complaints, but of those who do, the most common are stiffness, tingling, or numbness in the area affected.
-Cervical spondylosis (occurring in the neck) and lumbar spondylosis (of the lower back) are reported more often than thoracic spondylosis (of the upper back.)
+The main cause of spondylosis is the aging process, as the most important indication of the condition is decomposition and dehydration of the discs between vertebrae that occurs over time.
+Many patients with spondylosis do not experience any complaints, but of those who do, the most common are stiffness, tingling, or numbness in the affected area.
+Cervical spondylosis (occurring in the neck) and lumbar spondylosis (lower back) are reported more often than thoracic spondylosis (upper back.)

 The treatment for spondylosis can depend on the type of spondylosis and the severity.
 Your doctor may prescribe nonsteroidal anti-inflammatory medications, corticosteroids, muscle relaxers, or antidepressants.
 Some anti-seizure medications have also shown potential for dulling pain.

 Spondylosis is degeneration of the discs while spondylitis is inflammation of the vertebral joints.
 Both spondylosis and spondylitis can be age-related.